Zinedine Zidane: I don’t want Gareth Bale to leave Real Madrid in January

 - Zinedine Zidane defends Gareth Bale's early exit from Real Madrid draw with Real Betis

-"Everybody is saying I don´t want Bale here and I want him to leave in January.
-That´s nonsense," Zidane said.
+"Everybody is saying I don´t want (Gareth) Bale here and I want him to leave in January.
+That´s nonsense," Zinedine Zidane said.

 "People can talk about me, about what I do, but nobody can put fake words on my mouth.